xiaobaozidi/Lysofuzzing/README.md

 Parameters:
 - `-g out` — Temporary directory for runtime results

+## Paper Artifact

+Our artifact is also aviable on [Zenodo] (https://zenodo.org/records/14714504).
+In contains the TTR (Time-to-Reach) and TTE (Time-to-Exposure) data for Table 2 in our paper.

 ## Contributing

 We welcome contributions to improve Lyso and integrate additional DGFs into the `magma_dgf` environment.
 Please feel free to submit pull requests or open issues for any bugs or feature requests.